 Intern Permit

-TEMPORARY, LIMITED, AND SUPERVISED PRACTICE OF OPTOMETRY.
+An Intern Permit is required for the TEMPORARY, LIMITED, AND SUPERVISED PRACTICE OF OPTOMETRY.

 The Intern should not be considered a provider or schedule patients under the Intern’s name.
 The Intern should not be listed as a provider in any marketing to patients.